 Combining coupons from manufacturers with supermarket sales is a particularly effective strategy to lower your grocery bill, but it’s also a strategy that won’t work at Costco.
 The warehouse club doesn't accept manufacturer’s coupons or discount coupons from outside retailers.

 The warehouse club’s pharmacy has long been lauded for its lower prices on many popular prescription medications compared to traditional pharmacies.
-For example, at the warehouse club you’ll pay $12.88 (without insurance) for 30 500-mg capsules of amoxicillin, a generic antibiotic, versus an average price of $16.04 for the same dosage at a drugstore, according to GoodRx.com.
+For example, at the warehouse club you’ll pay $8.84 (without insurance) for 30 500-mg capsules of amoxicillin, a generic antibiotic, versus $11.08 at Walgreens and $10.73 at CVS, according to GoodRx.com.
 Even better, non-members can take advantage of the deep discounts, too.

 On your next Costco shopping trip, be sure to examine the product price tags carefully as you’re perusing the aisles.
 That’s because the warehouse club has a price tag coding system that could help you score even bigger savings.
 For example, even though Costco doesn’t widely publicize that it marks down items, there’s an easy way to tell: Any item with a price that ends with “.97” is on clearance.
 Another price tag tip: If you spot an asterisk on the price tag, that means it’s not going to be restocked, so you may want to stock up.
 There’s also a good chance the product has been significantly discounted.

 Paying for a wedding can get pricey — quick.
-Last year, the average cost for a wedding (including the engagement ring, ceremony/reception and honeymoon) totaled $38,700, according to WeddingWire.com’s 2019 Newlywed Report.
+The average cost for a wedding totaled $30,000, which is a $2,000 increase from last year's national average, according to a study by The Knot.
 If you’re footing the bill for your big day on a tight budget, Costco can be a resource, suggests Rather-Be-Shopping.com’s James.
 Brides- and grooms-to-be can find deep discounts on everything from wedding invitations to engagement and wedding rings to floral arrangements.

 James also points out that if you’re looking for budget-friendly inspiration, there are plenty of Costco wedding hacks available online.
 This includes a DIY tiered wedding cake made using two of their sheet cakes, as well as do-it-yourself wedding favors for guests.
 A simple Google search should steer you in the right direction.